SummerSlam (2003): Storylines

-The professional wrestling matches at SummerSlam featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Entertainment (WWE).
-Storylines between the characters were produced on WWE's weekly television shows Raw and SmackDown! with the Raw and SmackDown! brands—storyline divisions in which WWE assigned its independent contractors to different programs.
+The professional wrestling matches at SummerSlam featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
+Storylines between the characters were produced on WWE's weekly television shows, Raw and SmackDown!, with the Raw and SmackDown! brands—storyline divisions in which WWE assigned its independent contractors to different programs.

 In the first main event of SummerSlam, wrestlers from the Raw brand competed in an Elimination Chamber match.
 The match was contested for the World Heavyweight Championship, in which Triple H defended the title against Chris Jericho, Goldberg, Kevin Nash, Randy Orton, and Shawn Michaels.
-The buildup to the match began on July 22, when during the SummerSlam press conference, the Raw co-general manager Eric Bischoff, announced that Triple H would defend the World Heavyweight Championship against Goldberg in a singles match at SummerSlam.
+The buildup to the match began on July 22, when during the SummerSlam press conference, the Raw co-general manager, Eric Bischoff, announced that Triple H would defend the World Heavyweight Championship against Goldberg in a singles match at SummerSlam.
 On the August 4 episode of Raw, Bischoff changed the stipulations of the match to No disqualification regulations.
-Later during the episode, co-general manager Stone Cold Steve Austin altered Bischoff's announcement, stating that the World Heavyweight Championship would be contested in an Elimination Chamber match, with Triple H defending his title against Goldberg, Jericho, Nash, Orton, and Michaels.
-On the August 18 episode of Raw, the rivalry among the six competitors intensified during a promo, in which each participant in the Elimination Chamber discussed the match and taunted the other wrestlers.
-During the show's main event, in which Orton wrestled Goldberg, Nash interfered in the match and attacked Goldberg.
-Michaels then came down to the ring, but as he was about to hit Triple H with the World Heavyweight Championship belt, Jericho ran into the ring and hit Michaels with a chair.
+Later during the episode, co-general manager "Stone Cold" Steve Austin altered Bischoff's announcement, stating that the World Heavyweight Championship would be contested in an Elimination Chamber match, with Triple H defending his title against Goldberg, Jericho, Nash, Orton, and Michaels.
+On the August 18 episode of Raw, the rivalry among the six competitors intensified during a promo, in which each participant in the Elimination Chamber discussed the match, and taunted the other wrestlers.
+During the show's main event, in which Orton wrestled Goldberg, Nash interfered in the match, and attacked Goldberg.
+Michaels then came down to the ring, but as he was about to hit Triple H with the World Heavyweight Championship belt, Jericho ran into the ring, and hit Michaels with a chair.